Jade Grobler Hits Up The Beach In A Mismatched Bikini That Shows Off Her Cleavage And Bombshell Curves

 On January 19, Jade Grobler added a tantalizing snapshot to her Instagram page that stunned her 1.1 million followers.
 In the sizzling post, the South African-born model decided to slip into a mismatched bikini and flaunted her incredibly toned figure while catching some rays at the beach.

 In the saucy snap, Jade was photographed in her skimpy bathing suit, standing on the shoreline.
-She closed her thighs as she placed her left arm on her midriff, and her right hand raised to her head.
+She closed her thighs as she placed her left arm on her midriff, with her right hand raised to her head.
 The babe tilted her head to the side as she looked straight into the camera with a sultry gaze and smile.

-The ocean coming up to shore, and rock formations were visible in the background.
+The ocean came up to shore, and rock formations were visible in the background.
 The bright blue sky was also evident in the shot.

-She sported a pair of black bottoms that were even more revealing.
-The piece boasted a low-cut waistline, which flashed a generous amount of her toned midsection.
-Some fans gushed over her flat stomach and abs, expressing their thoughts in the comments.
-Its high leg cuts accentuated the hottie’s slender hips and helped highlight her lean thighs.

-The internet personality wore her long blond hair in a side part and let its strands fall over her right shoulder and back.
+The internet personality wore her long blond hair in a side part, letting the strands fall over her right shoulder and back.
 Her locks were unstyled as her natural waves were showing.
 As for her accessories, she opted to wear a pendant necklace and a ring.

 In the caption, Jade dropped a turtle emoji.
-She also added a tag for the online magazine, Untamed Roamer in the picture.
+She also added a tag for the online magazine Untamed Roamer.

 Many of her online supporters flocked to the comments section to shower her with compliments and praise.
-As of this writing, the latest share earned more than 17,900 likes and over 210 comments.
-Viewers couldn’t resist commenting about her killer body and beauty, while even more followers struggled with words to express how they felt about the photo.
+As of publishing, the latest share has earned more than 17,900 likes and over 210 comments.
+Viewers couldn't resist commenting on her killer body and beauty, while even more followers struggled with words to express how they felt about the photo.
 Instead, they chimed in with various emoji to get their point across.

 "You're so pretty," a fan wrote, adding a red rose and a double heart emoji at the end of the comment.